gridsome/gridsome.org/docs/deployment.md

 ## FTP deploying

-To host your site on traditional hosting via FTP you need to manually build your project from the Terminal.
+To host your site on traditional hosting via FTP you need to manually build your project from the terminal.

 - Run `gridsome build` in your project folder.
 - This will generate a `dist` folder where your generated site is located.